EMDR Solutions II: For Depression, Eating Disorders, Performance, and More, Robin Shapiro Book Study (12 Credit Hours)

 by Robin Shapiro, LICSW

-12 credits: EMDRIA, Psychologists, MSW LMFT, LMHC, LPC and other masters level NBCC approved clinicians.
+12 credit hours: EMDRIA, Psychologists, MSW LMFT, LMHC, LPC and other masters level NBCC approved clinicians.
 Advanced Psychotherapy Trainings is approved by the American Psychological Association to sponsor continuing education for psychologists.
 Advanced Psychotherapy Trainings maintains responsibility for this program and its content.

 This edited collection―a follow-up to Shapiro’s successful EMDR Solutions―presents step-by-step instructions for implementing EMDR approaches to treat a range of issues, written by leading EMDR practitioners.
 The how-to approach, mixed with ample clinical wisdom, will help clinicians excel when using EMDR to treat their clients.